Price:£449.00 - £999.00

 The Giant Roam is suited to a wide array of riding.
 It’s just at home cruising forest tracks as it is flitting between traffic on your daily commute.

-The Giant Roam review has just a couple of specification updates for 2019.
+The Giant Roam review has a new model for 2020 and specification upgrades for the rest of the range.
+The Roam 4 is the new entry level model.
+This has a 3x7 speed drivetrain and a Suntour NEX fork.
+The Roam is now disc only and it is great to see hydraulic stoppers on every model.
 The two top models now get 2x Shimano drivetrains.
 The double front chainring is combined with a wide range 11-42t cassette which gives you a very wide range of gears while offering easier gear shifting.
 The Roam 0 has XT/SLX 2x11 speed and the Roam 1 has Deore 2x10 speed.
-Other than colours, the rest of the range remains unchanged.

 A bike that is fun to ride around the city as well as forest trails, the Giant Roam is built for versatility.
 We review the whole Roam range, looking at what makes it a capable urban and countryside performer and great for everyday riding.
 This hybrid sports bike puts you in that great upright riding position, perfect for efficient riding, yet comfortable in your general clothing.